uIugbek/SynelTask/README.md

 # SynelTask
-Simple task for CRUD and Import file operations on table using Asp.Net Core 3.1 and Kendo UI jQuery
+Simple project for CRUD and Import file operations using Asp.Net Core 3.1 and Kendo UI jQuery